Rebound rate

+Leaders

 In the National Basketball Association (NBA), the statistic is available for seasons since the 1970–71 season.
-The highest career rebound rate by a player is 23.4, by Dennis Rodman.
-The highest rebound rate for one season is 29.7, also by Dennis Rodman, which he achieved during the season.
+The highest career rebound rate by a player is 24.98, by Andre Drummond.
+The highest rebound rate for one season is 29.73, also by Dennis Rodman, which he achieved during the season.
 He also owned seven of the top ten rebound percentage seasons (four of the top five) in NBA history, all time.
+Dennis Rodman led the league in Rebound rate a record eight times.
+Marcus Camby, Andre Drummond, and Moses Malone each led the league four times.
+Reggie Evans, Danny Fortson, DeAndre Jordan, Larry Smith, Clifford Ray, Roy Tarpley, and Bill Walton each led the league two times.